will-huynh/process_controller/README.md

     > pc.process_queue.get()

 Using __multiprocessing__._Queue.get()_ will retrieve worker results one at a time, starting with processes that have finished first.
-For control, the number of entries in the queue can be found using __multiprocessing.Queue__._qsize()_, however this number is not accurate at every instant; for more information, read the official Python documentation [here](https://docs.python.org/3.6/library/multiprocessing.html#multiprocessing.Queue).
+For control, the number of entries in the queue can be found using __multiprocessing.Queue__._qsize()_.
+This number is not accurate at every instant however; for more information, read the official Python documentation [here](https://docs.python.org/3.6/library/multiprocessing.html#multiprocessing.Queue).

 ### Terminating/Cleaning the Controller